 With all the historic battles that have taken place at Megiddo, and its role in prophecy, the word “Armageddon” has come to symbolize any large-scale devastation.
 Humanity has invented many terrible weapons of mass destruction.
 Will these weapons bring about our Armageddon?

 In addition to nuclear concerns, chemical and biological weapons are a growing threat.
-And a new threat is on the horizon: along with the feared nuclear, biological and chemical (NBC) weapons of mass destruction, a new category—genetics, nanotechnology and robotics (GNR)—promises new horrors for the 21st century.
+And a new threat is on the horizon: Along with the feared nuclear, biological, and chemical (NBC) weapons of mass destruction, a new category—genetics, nanotechnology, and robotics (GNR)—promises new horrors for the twenty-first century.

 Sun Microsystems founder Bill Joy, an early pioneer of the minicomputer age, wrote a startling essay published in the April 2000 issue of Wired magazine.
 Titled “Why the Future Doesn’t Need Us,” Joy’s essay contemplated the effect of these new GNR technologies on warring humanity: “I think it is no exaggeration to say we are on the cusp of the further perfection of extreme evil, an evil whose possibility spreads well beyond that which weapons of mass destruction bequeathed to the nation-states, on to a surprising and terrible empowerment of extreme individuals.”

 Joy is not alone in this sobering assessment.
 Journalist Gideon Rose offers the following analysis: